TheMannu/Office-Operation-Tasks-Projects/README.md

 # Office-Operation-Tasks-Projects
-This Repo Contains all the Tasks Explaination and Methoda that I do in my office on day to day basis
+This Repo Contains the Operatinal Tasks and there Explaination and Methods that I do in my office on day to day basis